Eurydia/project-dsp-calculator/readme.md

 ### Implemented

-- [x] Calculate number of facilities needed to reach a given prodcution target.
+- [x] Calculate number of facilities needed to reach a given production target.
 - [x] Calculate number of facilities based on input and output transport capacity.

 ## Packages used